On consecutive sums in permutations: Abstract

 \section{Abstract}

-We study the number of distinct sums $\sum_{i=u}^v a_i$, where the sequence $a_1,a_2,\dots,a_n$ is a permutation of $1,2,\dots,n$, and $u \leq v$ vary from $1$ to $n$.
-In particular, we show that generically there are at least $c n^2$ such sums, for a absolute constant $c$.
+We study the number of values taken by the sums $\sum_{i=u}^{v-1} a_i$, where $a_1,a_2,\dots,a_n$ is a permutation of $1,2,\dots,n$ and $1 \leq u < v \leq n+1$.
+In particular, we show that for a random choice of a permutation, with high probability there are $\bra{ \ffrac{(1+e^{-2})}{4} +o(1)} n^2$ such sums.
 This answers an old question of Erd\H{o}s and Harzheim.
-We also obtain non-trivial bounds on the maximal possible number of distinct sums, where $n$ is fixed and $a$ is allowed to vary.
+We also obtain non-trivial bounds on the maximum possible number of distinct sums, ranging over all permutations of $1,2,\dots,n$.
+We close with some questions concerning the minimal possible number of distinct sums.